 When Minnie was a teenager, she gave birth to her first daughter Barbara Weir.
 The father was station owner Jack Weir.
 At the age of eight, considered ‘half-caste’, Barbara was taken from Minnie by the Native Welfare Patrol.
-Minnie did not see her daughter again until ten years later when Barbara returned to Utopia to re-discover her heritage.
+Minnie did not see her daughter again until many years later when Barbara returned to Utopia to re-discover her heritage.
 Barbara is now a well-known Aboriginal artist nationally and internationally.

 Minnie did not begin painting until late in 1999.
 When visiting Barbara in Adelaide, she expressed a desire to paint at Barbara’s son Fred Torres’ DACOU gallery.
 Presented with canvases, she began to paint a series of linear works with an authority reminiscent of the late Emily Kame Kngwarreye.
 The finished pieces were bold, vibrant and free flowing.
 They quickly captured the attention of prominent gallery owners who purchased every canvas Minnie painted.
 This informal and completely unexpected workshop heralded Minnie’s entrance into mainstream Aboriginal art.